 Curo Group (Albion) Limited: is the ultimate parent and provides strategic, management and support services to the rest of the Group.
-Curo Group (Albion) Limited is a charitable Community Benefit Society registered with the Financial Conduct Authority and a Registered Provider.
+Curo Group (Albion) Limited is a charitable Community Benefit Society registered with the Financial Conduct Authority and a Registered Provider of Social Housing.

-Curo Places Limited is our core landlord business, managing more than 12,500 social homes in Bath and the surrounding areas.
-Curo Places Ltd is a charitable Community Benefit Society registered with the Financial Conduct Authority and a Registered Provider.
+Curo Places Limited is our core landlord business, managing social homes in Bath and the surrounding areas.
+Curo Places Ltd is a charitable Community Benefit Society registered with the Financial Conduct Authority and a Registered Provider of Social Housing.

 Curo Choice Limited is a specialist support business, which provides services to both residents and non-residents.
-Curo Choice Ltd is a charitable Community Benefit Society.
+Curo Choice Ltd is a charitable Community Benefit Society registeded with the Financial Conduct Authority.